hazardland/db.php/readme.md

 ```

 **hostname**
-Is first parameter confusing ?
+Is first parameter confusing?
 It is actually a data source name. db.php uses **PDO** as default link provider so first parameter is actually PDO data source name string.

 **database**
 Second parameter is **database name** and used by **db.php** to locate your tables on this connection.